Comprehensive X-ray and Multiwavelength Study of ULXs in NGC 1566: CONCLUSIONS AND SUMMARY

-\item A unique optical and NIR counterpart (same source) of ULX-1 was identified within astrometric error radius while two NIR counterparts, 2-a and 2-b, were determined for ULX-2.
-In the case of ULX-3, since there were not {\it JWST} observations the only an optical counterpart was determined.
+\item A unique optical and NIR counterparts of ULX-1 were identified within the astrometric error radius while two NIR and optical counterparts, 2-a and 2-b, were identified for ULX-2.
+At least seven NIR sources were identified for ULX-4 within the error radius.
+In the case of ULX-3, a unique optical counterpart was identified.\\

-\item The range absolute magnitudes F200W of NIR counterparts is $-$ 8.5 < M$_{F200W}$ < $-$ 9.5.
-The color F555W-F200W ($\sim$ V-k) of ULX-1 was derived as $\sim$ 4 mag similar to a few Galactic RSGs. \\

-\item The SEDs for the NIR counterpart ULX-1 and ULX-3 were adequately fitted with a {\it blackbody} model with temperatures of 1500 K and 18000 K, respectively.
-These may indicate that both optical and NIR emission comes from the possible donors. \\
+\item The SEDs for the NIR counterparts ULX-1 and ULX-2-a were adequately well-fitted by a single {\it blackbody} model with temperatures of 1500 K and 700 K, respectively.
+These indicate that observed NIR emission comes from the circumbinary disk or from warm dust. \\

-\item The SED of 2-b is well-represented by a {\it power-law} model with $\alpha$ $\sim$ 2.0.
-In the case of this source, both optical and NIR emission may have come from the outer of the accretion disk. \\
+\item The SED of ULX-3 is represented by a single {\it blackbody} temperature of 18000 K. Both the absolute magnitude and temperature indicate that the observed optical emission comes from a B-type supergiant donor.\\

-\item The age of the counterpart of ULX-1 was estimated as $\sim$ 20 Myr from CMD of {\it HST} that it may be indicated that this source is an RSG while it should be $\sim$ 200 Myr old from CMD of {\it JWST} that it may be indicated that this source is an RG. \\

-\item It has been avoided to make an age estimation for 2-a and 2-b, where the observed emissions were likely to be of accretion disc origin.
-In the case of ULX-3, it can be classified as a typical OB-type or blue supergiant HMXB.\\

 \end{itemize}